MambaRetriever/MambaRetriever/README.md

+TURN YOUR STATE SPACE MODEL INTO A RETRIEVER

 We present a novel method for long document understanding, leveraging the Mamba architecture’s linear complexity processing capabilities.
 Our model, fine- tuned from a Mamba language model checkpoint, processes queries in the full